1995 Salem Open – Doubles

 Jim Grabb and Brett Steven were the defending champions, but Steven chose to compete at Bermuda during the same week.
-Steven teamed up with Jonathan Stark and lost in the semifinals to John Fitzgerald and Anders Järryd.
+Steven teamed up with Jonathan Stark and lost in the semi-finals to John Fitzgerald and Anders Järryd.

 Tommy Ho and Mark Philippoussis won the title by defeating Fitzgerald and Järryd 6–1, 6–7^{(2–7)}, 7–6^{(7–3)} in the final.